 On September 9, 2021, President Biden issued an executive order for U.S. government contractors to mandate vaccination against COVID-19.
 The executive order covers U.S.-based employees at work locations that directly work on or in support of contracts with the U.S. government.
-On December 7, 2021, the U.S. District Court for the Southern District of Georgia imposed a nationwide injunction of the executive order, temporarily staying all requirements in the executive order.
+On December 7, 2021, the U.S. District Court's order.
 The District Court's order was appealed to the Eleventh Circuit Court of Appeals, which declined to lift the injunction.
 It is expected that the U.S. government will appeal the stay to the United States Supreme Court.
 We implemented a vaccine mandate requiring all U.S.-based employees at work locations that work on or in support of contracts with the U.S. government to receive their first vaccine dose, or a medical or religious exemption, by January 4, 2022.
 Employees who did not satisfy these requirements, which represented less than 1% of eligible employees, were placed on unpaid leave effective January 10, 2022, and were terminated if they had not taken steps to comply by January 28, 2022.
 The Company has adopted a vaccine mandate for all U.S.-based prospective and future employees.

-In addition, on September 9, 2021, President Biden announced that he directed the OSHA to develop an ETS mandating either the full vaccination or weekly testing of employees for employers with 100 or more employees.
-The OSHA ETS was published in the federal register on November 5, 2021, and mandates that employees of employers with 100 or more employees either become fully vaccinated by receiving the final dose of an approved COVID-19 vaccine on or before January 4, 2022, or undergo weekly testing.
-On January 13, 2022, the U.S. Supreme Court re-imposed a stay of the ETS and returned the case to the Sixth Circuit Court of Appeals.
+In addition, on September 9, 2021, President Biden announced that he directed the OSHA to develop an ETS mandating either the full vaccination or weekly testing of employees with 100 or more employees.
+The OSHA ETS was published in the federal register on November 5, 2021, and mandates that employees of employees either become fully vaccinated by receiving the final dose of an approved COVID-19 vaccine on or before January 4, 2022, or undergo weekly testing, On January 13, 2022, the U.S. Supreme Court re-imposed a stay of the ETS and returned the case to the Sixth Circuit Court of Appeals.
 The majority of the Supreme Court held that the challengers to the ETS were likely to prevail on the merits because OSHA exceeded its statutory authority.
 While the Supreme Court's ruling enjoined OSHA from imposing its mandate, the ruling has no impact on the ability of private employers to impose their own vaccine mandate.
 On January 25, 2022, OSHA announced it was withdrawing the ETS as a result of the U.S. Supreme Court ruling.
 However, Honeywell has implemented a vaccine mandate for its U.S. employees who were not subject to the executive order described in the above paragraph.